An Overview of Workplace First Aid Requirements and Regulations

 2 Penalties for Non-compliance:

-• Consequences of Failure: Non-compliance with first aid regulations can have serious consequences, including fines, legal action, and damage to the organization's reputation.
+• Consequences of Failure: Non-compliance with first aid regulations can have serious consequences, including fines, action, and damage to the organization's reputation.
 Employers who fail to provide adequate first aid resources or training may also face increased liability in the event of an injury or illness.
 It is essential to take compliance seriously and to invest in the necessary resources to meet all regulatory requirements.

-Benefits of Compliance: Beyond Legal Obligations
+Benefits of Compliance: Beyond Obligations

 1 Employee Safety: